ASPB GDPR Statement

 - Auditing our data capture points both internally and externally (with our 3rd party suppliers).

 - Updating the inventory of personal information that we control, and reviewing the current controls and processes to ensure that they are adequate.
 This includes a risk assessment which, should it result in identifying any at-risk areas, involves building a plan to address that risk.

 - Ensuring that we are informed regularly of updated regulatory guidance as it becomes available and consulting a legal expert to obtain applicable guidance.

 - Maintaining our understanding of GDPR developments and ensuring all ASPB staff are aware.

 - Using our monthly internal audit process to stress test GDPR regulations as part of our ISO 27001 commitments.

 - Managing the process of implementation via a working group of senior management that meets regularly.
-This group includes: Crispin Taylor, CEO; Mark James, Web Systems Manager; Clara Woodall, Director of Finance and Administration; Shoshana Kronfeld, Membership Manager.
+This group includes: Crispin Taylor, CEO; Mark James, Senior Manager of Information Technology; Clara Woodall, Director of Finance and Administration; Shoshana Kronfeld, Senior Membership Manager.
 This cross-functional team continues to monitor GDPR developments, which informs our GDPR strategy.

 - Assessing the need for an independent DPO.